hamypt/Customer-Churn-Analysis/README.md

-# Customer-Churn-Retention-Strategy
+# Customer Churn Analysis and Retention Strategy

-SQL project using MySQL
+This project